altaga/OwO-Blinkathon/TEST.md

 <img src="./Images/test3.jpg" width="220px">

-- Como nuestro hijo a ahorrado su dinero le daremos una GiftCard
+- As our child has saved money we will give him a GiftCard

 <img src="./Images/test2.jpg" width="220px">

-- Seleccionemos una de amazon para que pida ese control nuevo que tanto queria.
+- Let's select one from amazon to ask for that new control that was wanted so much.

 <img src="./Images/test1.jpg" width="220px">

-- Si vemos en las trasacciones podremos ver que ya cobraron la tarjeta de nuestro saldo.
+- If we look at the transactions we can see that the card has already been charged from our balance.

 <img src="./Images/test5-5.jpg" width="220px">